CDE will be closed on Monday, Jan. 18 for the Martin Luther King, Jr. holiday.

 - Graduates and Completers by District, Gender, and Race/Ethnicity (XLS)

 - Graduates and Completers by District, and Instructional Program Service Type (XLS)

 School Level Settings

 - Graduates and Completers by Gender, Race/Ethnicity, and School (XLS)

 - Graduates and Completers by Instructional Program Service Type, and School (XLS)

 Graduation Rates – Historical Overview

-Are There Students Who Complete 12 Years of School and Do Not Graduate?
+Are there students who complete 12 years of school and do not graduate?
 Yes.
-Some districts award certificates or other designations of high school completion or attendance to students who do not complete the standard high school graduation requirements.
-Also, some students who do not complete the traditional high school graduation requirements do successfully achieve a general educational development certificate (GED).
+Some districts award certificates or other designations of high school completion or attendance to students who do not meet the standard high school graduation requirements.
+Also, some students who do not meet the traditional high school graduation requirements do successfully achieve a general educational development certificate (GED).

-Under what Circumstances is a Student Reported as a Transfer?
-A ‘transfer’ is, for the purposes of the graduation rate and the completer rate a student who enrolls in another school that awards diplomas or a home-based education program (home school) pursuant to 22-33-104.5.
-It does not include students who enroll in a GED program.
+Under what circumstances is a student reported as a transfer?
+A ‘transfer’ is, for the purposes of the graduation rate and the completer rate, a student who can be verified as attending another school that awards diplomas or a home-based education program (home school) pursuant to 22-33-104.5.
+It does not include students who enroll in a GED preparation program.

-What Is Meant By the "Class of 2006"?
-Graduation rates and completer rates will be reported for a particular class.
-The Class of 2006 includes students who graduated during the 2005-2006 academic year.
-It may include students who completed high school in three years, four years, or longer.
+What is meant by the "Class of 2008"?
+The Class of 2008 includes students who graduated during the 2007-2008 academic year.
+While most of these graduates are those students who began 9th grade four years earlier, the graduating class may include students who completed high school in three years, four years, or longer.